 Email Send Request Requirements

-- The request must have complete audience details
+- Complete audience details

 Requests must come from the college communications/marketing/admissions representative.
 In general, we cannot service requests from departments.
 Those requests should filter up through the college staff members who are approved to submit Basecamp requests.

-Please note: any email to be sent to a specific list of students must include UINs.
+Any email to be sent to a specific list of students must include UINs.
 Additionally, the list should be sent via Box, keeping student information secure.
 No student information should be posted in Basecamp or emailed.

 - Send in a test score

-- Email or call Admissions
+- Email or call the Office of Undergraduate Admissions

 - Students finding and expressing interest via the Program Explorer

 - Student records (test score submissions, etc.) that come with academic interests